5 Best Options For A Loan To Flip A House (Pros & Cons)

 A home equity loan, aka second mortgage, is a type of loan in which you offer your home as collateral to get funds.
 If you fail to repay the loan, the lender will have the right to take possession of your home.

 The maximum limit for a home equity loan is up to 85% of the market value of your home.
-A home equity loan is a great way to finance your house flipping ventures for many reasons.
-Here are some of them;
+In today’s rate environment, home equity loans tend to offer more favorable rates than hard money lenders which make them one of the most attractive financing options for flippers who already have some built-up equity.

 Pros